-Christa Coogan (Movement Levels I and III) is on the faculty of the Department of Elemental Music Pedagogy /Conservatory for Music and Theater in Munich, Germany.
-Her extensive work with children and youth includes teaching dance and facilitating the creating of dance and music performances in schools and in refugee centers.
-She has been teaching at the Orff Institute for over 25 years and presents seminars and workshops throughout Europe, Asia and the Americas as a movement specialist in Orff Schulwerk.
-She holds a BFA degree in dance from the Juilliard School in New York and a MA in Dance Studies from the University of Salzburg.
+Christa Coogan (Movement Levels I,III) is on the faculty of the University for Music and Theater in Munich, Germany.
+She also works with students of all ages in public schools and in refugee organizations.
+Christa has been teaching at the Orff Institute for more than 20 years and has been with the SF International Orff Course since 2003.
+She is a member of the program team of the European Mentorship Programme in OSW Pedagogy.
+Christa teaches master classes and chapter workshops in the USA and has presented at AOSA national conferences.
+She also teaches in Europe, Asia, North and South America as a movement specialist in Orff Schulwerk.
+Christa received her BFA degree in dance from the Juilliard School and her Master Degree in Dance Studies from the University of Salzburg.

 Estevao Marques (Movement Level I, II) is a percussionist, dancer, author and educator from Sao Paulo, Brazil currently living in Barcelona, Spain.
 A graduate of the San Francisco International Orff Course, he has given numerous courses and workshop in Brazilian folklore and percussion throughout Brazil and in Colombia, Argentina, Turkey, Spain and the U.S.A.
 He is the author of two books Colherim and Historias que Cantam and the co-author of Brincadeiras e Brincadeirinhas Musicais Palavra Cantada. all of which have received recognition for their innovative ideas for arts education.
 He performs regularly with various groups in Sao Paulo and teaches both children and adults.